 When it comes to moving, the more help you get, the better.
 So enlist the help of as many people as you can, including the nearby friends of both of you.

-Spend some time with friends or find an activity outside your home where you can be a little more alone.
+Spend some time with friends or find activities outside your home where you can be a little more alone.

 Communication is key, and everyone will tell you that.
-Whatever problem comes up from living together, it’s your duty to talk about how you feel and find solutions to the problem together.
-Think about avoiding the hardest thing of all: moving out because of an avoidable break-up.
+Whatever problems come up from living together, it’s your duty to talk about how you feel and find solutions to the problems together.
+Avoid the hardest thing of all: moving out because of an avoidable break-up.

 Having household chores is not a role, nor is it the responsibility of just one person.
-Maybe you , and your partner stays at home or works for less.
+Maybe you or your partner stays at home or works less.
 In this case, it’s important to talk about duties instead of making assumptions.